SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/accessing-cumulocity-platform.md

 <img src="/images/users-guide/getting-started/getting-started-cookie-banner.png" alt="Login prompt">
 <br>

 > **Info:** The cookie banner is turned on by default on the Cumulocity IoT public cloud instances.
-For on-premise instances, this feature can be configured, see [Enterprise Tenant > Customizing your platform > Branding](/users-guide/administration/#branding).
+For on-premise instances, this feature can be configured, see [Enterprise tenant > Customizing your platform > Branding](/users-guide/administration/#branding).

 * Click **Agree and Proceed** to accept the default cookie settings (required and functional cookies enabled).
 * Click **Privacy policy** to open the [Software AG privacy statement](https://www.softwareag.com/en_corporate/privacy.html) with details on the Software AG privacy policy.